mrkaye97/mrkaye97.github.io/posts/2023-11-10-jobcrawler/jobcrawler.md

 ## Wrapping Up

-If there are any VCs reading this who think "Wow, this is an amazing start up idea!" or any designers or frond-end engineers who like the idea and want to help out, please reach out to me 😉.
+If there are any VCs reading this who think "Wow, this is an amazing start up idea!" or any designers or front-end engineers who like the idea and want to help out, please reach out to me 😉.

 But in all seriousness: I hope someone comes across this post and finds something here useful, and I'd love to hear any feedback from anyone who's tried the app!